-Based on the opinion of its external and internal legal advisors, Management has reviewed all tax, labor, civil, administrative, and other proceedings, and has determined and established a provision for probable contingencies for US\$6,208 as of December 31, 2023 (US\$4,375 as of December 31, 2022).
+Based on the opinion of its external and internal legal advisors, Management has reviewed all tax, labor, civil, administrative, and other proceedings, and has determined and established a provision for probable contingencies for US\$6,156 as of December 31, 2024 (US\$6,208 as of December 31, 2023).
 Management and its legal advisors believe that this provision covers probable contingencies sufficiently.

-In relation to possible contingencies, external legal advisors determined an amount of US\$7,056 (US\$1,651 as of December 31, 2022), which corresponds to several proceedings addressed by the Subsidiary.
+In relation to possible contingencies, external legal advisors determined an amount of US\$6,011 as of December 31, 2024 (US\$7,057 as of December 31, 2023), which corresponds to several proceedings addressed by the Subsidiary.